theothernt/AerialViews/README.md

 - Great performance and support for older Android TVs (eg. 2015/ATV1 platform)

-- Supports *only* the latest Apple video feed (this contains nearly all previous videos too!)
+- Supports *only* the latest Apple video feed (it contains nearly all previous videos too!)

 - Option to play local version of video